Chris-Tranter/tastethis/Readme.md

 - I chose  two different fonts: 'Michroma' for the page links and 'Philosopher' for the recipe headings

 #### Colour Scheme
+- these colours represent a nice restaurant, it makes the food image pop and appeal to the user

 ![F1F7F8 12242B 688E26](./readmeimages/misc/coolors.png)

-- I decided on a few contrasts i feel represented a nice restaurant, the idea was to make the food seem even more appealing to the user
 - #` F1F7F8 This Anti-flash shade was used for the navbar, footer text, and a subheading
 - #` 12242B This Gunmetal shade was used as my main abckground colour
 - #` 688E26 This Avocado shade was used for all other text mainly paragraph text